gauravsars/chat-application/README.md

 <img width="416" height="463" alt="image" src="https://github.com/user-attachments/assets/de922f1f-0266-4eca-9373-9c58881a99d7" />

-Starting a direct conversation
+Steps to Run :

-Open the React app (e.g. npm run dev → http://localhost:3000).
+1. Open the React app (e.g. npm run dev → http://localhost:3000).
-Register a new account or sign in with an existing numeric user ID and password.
+2. Register a new account or sign in with an existing numeric user ID and password.
-After authentication, enter the user ID you want to chat with in the Chat partner ID field.
-Both browsers compute the same deterministic conversation id using the two IDs, fetch the existing history, and subscribe to /topic/conversations/{conversationId}.
+3. After authentication, enter the user ID you want to chat with in the Chat partner ID field.
-Send a message—if the conversation does not exist yet, the backend creates it the first time either participant posts and links both existing users.
+4. Both user browsers, fetch the existing chat history, and subscribe to /topic/conversations/{conversationId}  [ompute the same deterministic conversation id using the two IDs]

 Application Design Notes :